sistemaon/NodeJS_Services_Development_LFW212/projects/express/v2/README.md

 >**Objective**:
 > - Respond to GET with status '200' OK
 > - Respond to GET after 1 second wait
-> - Respond to GET without server chrash
+> - Respond to GET without server crash

 ---
 ---